sandra-bee/human-value-detection/README.md

 Learning rates larger than 5e-4 gave F1 scores 0 on the validation set so were not explored further as the learning process was too jumpy.

 # Results
 The best model uses a learning rate of 5e-5 and a value of 11 for patience.
-On the test set, this model gives an F1 score of __0.548__.
+On the test set, this model gives a samples average F1 score of __0.548__.
 Below are the results per value:

 | __Value__                     | __Precision__ | __Recall__ | __F1-score__ | __Number of instances in test set__ |
 |-------------------------------|---------------|------------|--------------|-------------------------------------|